-Many students wanted a better way to signal their classmates of the location of a specific bird.
-That way, they could enjoy the beauty of the bird without scaring the bird away.
-The clock method to signal the precise way to locate a bird was shared with the students during the “Tips for Bird Watching” activity.
-The activities of the BirdSleuth International curriculum also helped students find out about the amazing application of eBird, a cool way to enter bird observation data.
-Using eBird, the school entered their first observation together!
-They were so surprised and happy to see their data entered, and knowing it would help scientists protect birds as well as the natural environment.
+Many students wanted a better way to signal the location of a specific bird to their classmates so they could observe together without scaring the bird away.
+The “clock method” of signaling the precise location of a bird was shared with students during the “Tips for Bird Watching” activity.
+The activities from the BirdSleuth International curriculum also helped students to discover the amazing eBird app, a cool way to submit and track bird observation data.
+Using eBird, the school entered their first observation together.
+They were surprised and happy to see their data entered, knowing it would help scientists protect birds as well as the natural environment.

 The students left thrilled with all the new information they brought home, and were excited to observe birds and get involved with conservation efforts!
 They even made a logo for their new birding club.